KEEP - Key engaging educational practices

 In response, France Education International launched the KEEP initiative (Key engaging educational practices used by secondary school teachers to keep connected with their students following Covid-19 pandemic), which aims to identify and sustain the good practices implemented by secondary school teachers during the Covid-19 pandemic.
 It brings together Greece, Belgium, Poland and France in an Erasmus+ strategic partnership project.

-The project started in March 2021 for a duration of two years.
+The project started in March 2021 for a duration of two years and a half.

 Partners :

-- Université de Paris – Laboratoire EDA (FR)
+• Université Paris Cité – Laboratoire EDA (FR)

 Activities

-In concrete terms, a survey will be conducted among secondary school teachers in each participating country in order to collect innovative practices that allow them to keep in touch with their students at a distance.
-These testimonies will then be contextualized and presented in the form of teacher portraits published on a digital platform.
-An analysis of the teaching practices will be carried out by the project partners, to build recommendations to accompany the development of digital education and prevent the risk of dropping out of school.
+Surveys were conducted with volunteer secondary school teachers and groups of students, families and head teachers in each country.
+Through these surveys, we collected innovative practices for keeping in touch with pupils at a distance.
+These testimonies were contextualised in an ecosystemic report, while the teachers' practices were developed in teacher portraits.
+A transnational analysis of the collected teaching practices was carried out by the project partners, in order to build recommendations to accompany the development of digital education and prevent the risk of dropping out.

 The KEEP project thus seeks to identify, share and disseminate the innovative tools and practices that emerged during the COVID-19 pandemic.
 It aims to encourage the improvement of teachers' pedagogical and digital skills.
 More broadly, the KEEP project aims to create a community of teachers united in the fight against school failure and dropout.
 It should eventually contribute to reducing school failure and the low involvement of students in the learning process due to the closure of schools.